ohueter/autokbisw/README.md

 keyboards.
 Some programmers were used to eclipse, others to intellij on linux, others to intellij on mac.

-While OSx automatically switches the layout when a keyboard is activated it doesn't change the keymap, meaning we had to remember changing both the os _and_ the IDE keymap each time we switched developper.
+While macOS automatically switches the layout when a keyboard is activated it doesn't change the keymap, meaning we had to remember changing both the OS _and_ the IDE keymap each time we switched developer.

-This software removes one of the switches: it memorizes the last active osx input source for a given keyboard and restores it automatically when that keyboard becomes the active keyboard.
+This software removes one of the switches: it memorizes the last active macOS input source for a given keyboard and restores it automatically when that keyboard becomes the active keyboard.

 ### Build from Source

-Clone this repository, make sure you have xcode installed and run the following commands:
+Clone this repository, make sure you have XCode installed and run the following commands:

 ```
 cd autokbisw